BB31420/Halloween_Wax_Font/README.md

 https://github.com/google/tcmalloc

-Don't waste time manually changing the prompts for each letter, use the gift of one liners
+Don't waste time manually changing the prompts for each letter, use the gift of one liners after creating the first prompt for the letter A.

-for letter in {B..Z}; do sed "s/A/$letter/g" input.txt > "output_$letter.txt"; done
+for letter in {B..Z}; do sed "s/A/$letter/g" letter_A_prompt.txt > "output_$letter.txt"; done

 Convert from png to svg.
 Automate this as you see fit